How to make a garden varnish and apply it on the site. Garden pitch, garden putty - will prolong the life of your trees Making garden pitch at home

 Garden varnish is a popular remedy with which many gardeners heal wounds on trees.
 Such putty can be purchased at a specialized store or prepared yourself; fortunately, there are quite a lot of recipes for garden varnish.
 If you want to effectively protect your trees from diseases that can develop in damaged areas, we will tell you simple ways to prepare garden varnish with your own hands.

-Experienced gardeners are probably familiar with the concept of garden varnish, but for some this term will be new.
-Below we will describe in detail the main purpose of this composition, consider its advantages and disadvantages.
 Wounds on trees can form for various reasons, for example, as a result of pruning any fragment of the plant, after grafting, due to damage by rodents or insect pests.
 If the tree is not protected from negative environmental factors in time, the cut may become infected.
 In addition, cracks may appear in the damaged area and the plant will begin to hurt.
-There are several types of wounds on trees, they are classified as follows:

 Garden var has its positive and negative qualities.
 The advantages of this composition include: